centau/ecr/docs/api/Observer.md

     Components can be added, changed and removed during iteration.
     Components added during iteration are not returned for that iteration.

-    Will automatically clear the observer unless `Observer:persist()` was called when iteration ends.
+    Will automatically clear the observer on completion. `Observer:iter()` returns an iterator that will not automatically clear on completion.

     ::: warning
     Adding values during iteration can cause them to be cleared when iteration